UPPMAX/NAISS_Slurm/docs/jobscripts.md

 ## I/O intensive jobs

+!!!
+NOTE

+    This section comes with many caveats; it depends a lot on the type of job and the system.
+Often, if you are in the situation where you have an I/O intensive job, you need to talk to support as it will be very individualized.

 - In most cases, you should use the project storage
 - Centre-dependent.
 If needed you can use node-local disk for **single-node** jobs
     - Remember you need to copy data to/from the node-local scratch (``$SNIC_TMP``)!